bcgov/keycloak-example-apps/examples/oidc/roles/README.md

 ## Installing

-- Update below required values and add them to a `.env` file and save it in project directory
+- Update the required values below and add them to a `.env` file in the project directory and save it .

   ```sh
   SSO_SESSION_SECRET=